saberworks/massassi-static/source/privacy.md

 provided by <a href="https://www.goatcounter.com/">Goat Counter</a>, an open source analytics project.

-If you prefer not to be counted, you have a few options:
+If you prefer not to be counted, you have a couple options:

-* Enable your browsers "Do Not Track" functionality.
 * Use an ad blocker, most of which should block the counter by default.
 * Manually block the counter script: <code>gc.zgo.at/count.js</code>